|Phil Douglis | profile | guestbook | all galleries | recent||tree view | thumbnails|

 Captions appear under every image in this cyberbook.
 In them, I provide necessary context and explain my reason for taking the photo and usually indicate what I am trying to express by making it the way I did.
 Some may wonder if I already know what story I want to tell when I click the shutter, or if I only discover that story after making the image?
 I don't analyze a scene first to see if I see a story there.
 If I see something that is perhaps worthy of a photograph, I go ahead and make the image, and then think about what it might say to others.
 And I never make just one shot if I can help it.
 I will keep shooting the idea from various positions and in various moments in light, time and space, and the more I experiment, the more clearly an idea will take shape in my mind.
 Ultimately, a picture must communicate something if it is to have value to me and to others.
 Rarely does such an idea appear as I approach a subject for the first time.
 In the process of working on it, the point of a picture often becomes more clear, and later, when I am editing my pictures, I may also see things I never saw before, and perhaps a new story emerges as well.

 For more than 40 years, I have been teaching photographic communication in my workshops and tutorials, and this cyberbook is intended to be an extension of that teaching.
 I offer these ideas here as a complimentary educational resource for passionate photographers around the world.
-Since August, 2003, these pages have been viewed more than nine million times.
+Since August, 2003, these pages have been viewed more than ten million times.
 I also look forward to extending and deepening this knowledge by welcoming my on-line viewers who are willing and able to participate in my comprehensive and intensive tutorials offered in Arizona.